dmlc/xgboost/doc/tutorials/model.rst

 A left to right scan is sufficient to calculate the structure score of all possible split solutions, and we can find the best split efficiently.

+.. note:: Limitation of additive tree learning

+  Since it is intractable to enumerate all possible tree structures, we add one split at a time.
+This approach works well most of the time, but there are some edge cases that fail due to this approach.
+For those edge cases, training results in a degenerate model because we consider only one feature dimension at a time.
+See `Can Gradient Boosting Learn Simple Arithmetic? <http://mariofilho.com/can-gradient-boosting-learn-simple-arithmetic/>`_ for an example.

 **********************
 Final words on XGBoost
 **********************